 - One drawback of recycled fibers is that they are never as good quality as the original fiber.
 Specifically, this will mean a lower ratio of long fibers and less uniformity in length, which can limit the end-use application.

 - Recycled cotton is often blended with virgin cotton to improve yarn strengths.
 Generally, no more than 30% recycled content is used in the finished fabric or product.

 - Recycled yarn can cost more than standard cotton and may be too expensive or unrealistic for some uses.

 Natural, renewable, and biodegradable, wool is the most reused and recyclable fiber around the planet.
-Slow fashion designers choose to work with this one of the world’s oldest natural fibers to create many fashionable pieces.
+Slow fashion designers choose to work with wool, one of the world’s oldest natural fibers, to create many fashionable pieces.